Peter-Dagley/22AprEnable1_IMS/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to Richard Mansworth and Cameron Guthrie for answering my endless questions